CS-AWARE-NEXT/cs-aware-next.github.io/content/blog/CS_AWARE_NEXT_massive-cyber.md

 authors = ["Elisavet Goutman"]
 +++

-## Massive increase in cyber attacks in 2022

 Universities, research centers, state and military services, hospitals, communication infrastructure and banks have received numerous cyberattacks in 2022; and the worst is yet to come.